Robin Crotty, Recruiting Coordinator

 Recommended, but not required

-Third Year: Complete elective coursework so that total graded courses = 24 credits; Research credits switch from 601 to 701 once passed into candidacy.
-Minimum of 1 credit of 701 is required each semester thereafter for a total of 18 credits to graduate.
+Third Year and beyond: Complete elective coursework so that total graded courses = 24 credits; Research credits switch from MMED 601 to MMED 701 once passed into candidacy.
+Minimum of 1 credit of 701 is required each regular semester thereafter for a total of 18 credits to graduate.
 Total of 6 graded credits of advanced electives are required to graduate.

 MMED 400.
 Research Rotations.
 0 Units.